RamazanOGUTLY/OS/README.md

 once you done that do:

---- github ramazanogutlu os . installer .
+--- github RamazanOGUTLY os . installer .

 then you type and click enter: